 How to Figure Out Your Cat’s Age

-In some cases you need to apply other cues to determine its age.
+In some cases you need to apply other cues to determine its age besides using a cat age chart.
 The qualities listed below are basic principles.
 However, each cat will exhibit them differently based on their health, prior treatment, and environment.
 Consult a veterinarian for the best guidance.

 - A cat’s teeth: The teeth of cats tend to become increasingly discolored as they age.
 White teeth indicate a cat that is likely under a year old.
 The age of the cat may be between one and two years old if there is some yellowing.
 Ages 3 to 5 may be approximated by tartar accumulation on all of the teeth, but keep in mind that some cats are more prone to tartar accumulation than others, particular foods may encourage tartar, and the absence of tartar may just be a sign of prior dental care.
 Although health problems and other factors (such as prior dental procedures) may also contribute to tooth loss, missing teeth may indicate that the cat is elderly.